emanuelefalbo/Classical-MD/README.md

 # Compilation

-The program can be simply compiled by any compatible fortran compile, for example, one way is:
+The program can be simply compiled by any compatible fortran compiler, for example, one way is:

 `gfortran -o md config_io_module.f95 md_module_bodies.f95 md_nve_bodies.f95`